 Prior to joining Coppell ISD, Mr. Miller served as the founding Director of Bands and Fine Arts Department Chair at Dr. Justin Wakeland High School in Frisco ISD.
 During his tenure at Wakeland HS, the Wind Symphony was a four-time TMEA State Honor Band Finalist and performed at the 2011 Music for All National Concert Band Festival.
 The Marching Band was a four-time UIL State Marching Band Contest Finalist.
 The Wakeland HS Marching Band was a six-time finalist and three-time Class Medalist at Bands of America Regional and Super Regional Championships.

 Mr. Miller taught for 10 seasons on the staff of DCI’s 10-time World Champion Drum Corps – The Cadets.
 The Cadets earned Drum Corps International’s Silver Medal in 2007, Bronze Medal in 2009, Gold Medal in 2011, and Bronze Medals in 2013 and 2014.
-He currently serves as an adjudicator for Drum Corps International in the areas of General Effect and Music Analysis, judging DCI Championships for the first time in 2019 and DCI World Class Championships in 2022.
+He currently serves as an adjudicator for Drum Corps International in the areas of General Effect, Music Analysis, and Brass judging DCI Open Class Championships for the first time in 2019 and DCI World Class Championships in 2022.

 Mr. Miller has served on the Editorial Board for The Instrumentalist Magazine starting in 2014.
 His previous articles can be viewed by clicking HERE.
 Additionally, Mr. Miller serves as an Educational Consultant for Perform America Texas.
-Mr. Miller has presented at both the Texas Bandmasters Association Convention (2019 - with the Coppell HS Wind Symphony) and the Texas Music Educators Association Convention (2020 and 2021 - with the Coppell HS Wind Symphony).
+Mr. Miller has presented at both the Texas Bandmasters Association Convention (2019, 2022), the Texas Music Educators Association Convention (2020, 2021, 2022) and the Midwest Clinic (2021).